Tips, tricks, and ideas for teaching a great Lunar New Year ESL Lesson your English Language Learners will love!

 Something you should know about me is that Lunar New Year (often called Chinese New Year) is one of my FAVORITE holidays.
-I've celebrated ever since I started learning Chinese 19 years ago (!!), and I love the traditions, the history, and the legends associated with the holiday.
+I've celebrated ever since I started learning Chinese in 6th grade, and I love the traditions, the history, and the legends associated with the holiday.
 Since becoming a teacher, teaching Lunar New Year has become one of my favorite lessons to celebrate with students, and my students always love it too!

 Let's Start with the Basics

 If you're going to teach Lunar New Year in your classroom, it's important to know the basics!
 Here's a few facts to get you started: